Cryptocurrency – could you require a HMRC disclosure

 To make a trading loss claim, you would need to demonstrate you meet the ‘badges of trade’.
 The most relevant ones to cryptocurrency are as follows:

-Deciding whether you’re trading can be complicated.
-I strongly recommend getting in contact before making any claim for trading losses in relation to cryptocurrency.
+Deciding whether you are trading can be complicated.
+We would suggest you contact a professional adviser before making any claim for trading losses in relation to cryptocurrency.

 Cryptocurrency purchased, sold or exchanged